Rope-IRL/ForElWIthoutShowing/README.md

-Data is gererates in main.py
-call main.py and it will show centroids of clusters
+Data is gererates in main.py.Call main.py and it will show centroids of clusters